On the generalized Hausdorff dimension of Besicovitch sets: Introduction

 Here as usual $\mathcal H^1$ denotes the linear Hausdorff measure in $\mathbb R^2$.
-The exceptional directions $\omega\in\Omega$ and the lines $\ell, \ell_i$ in Theorem B can in fact be described rather precisely; see Theorem \ref{thm:Th2} below for details.
-We remark that K\"orner \cite{Koerner2003} and K\'atay \cite{Katay2020} have shown that stronger `minimality' properties hold for `typical' (in the sense of Baire category) Besicovitch sets without exceptional directions.
+Indeed, the exceptional directions $\Omega$ and the lines $\ell, \ell_i$ in Theorem B can be described rather precisely.
+See Theorem \ref{thm:Th2} for details.
+We remark that K\"orner \cite{Koerner2003} and K\'atay \cite{Katay2020} have shown that stronger `minimality' properties hold for typical (in the sense of Baire category) Besicovitch sets without exceptional directions.

 By rotation, it suffices to consider compact sets which contain unit line segments with slope ranging from 0 to 1.
 We shall continue to call such a set a Besicovitch set and identify $E\in\mathcal K$ with such sets.

-Similar to Besicovitch's construction in \cite{Besicovitch1928}, the sets $E\in\mathcal K$ are constructed based on two elements: A Kakeya-type set construction and iteration.
-Given a large integer $M=2^m$, a variant of Besicovitch's `cut-and-slide' procedure is used to generate a Kakeya-type set $\mathbf E_M$ which is a union of $2^M$ many triangles with base $2^{-M}$, height $1$, and pointing in $2^{-M}$-separated directions, so that
+Similar to Besicovitch's construction \cite{Besicovitch1928}, the sets $E\in\mathcal K$ are constructed based on two elements: (i) a Kakeya-type set construction and (ii) iteration.
+Given a dyadic integer $M=2^m$, a variant of Besicovitch's `cut-and-slide' procedure is used to generate a Kakeya-type set $\mathbf E_M$, which is a union of $2^M$ many triangles with base $2^{-M}$, height $1$, and pointing in $2^{-M}$-separated directions, so that